purplebugs/eik-search/README.md

 ## Steps to take

 1. Run docker-compose to quickly spin up Elasticsearch and Kibana
-3. Verify Elasticsearch and Kibana are running locally
+2. Verify Elasticsearch and Kibana are running locally
-4. TODO: Optional: Become familiar with useful Docker commands
+3. TODO: Optional: Become familiar with useful Docker commands
+4. Index precondition: Add an ingest pipeline to the index that creates a scope field based on name
-5. Add an index of hardcoded data into Elasticsearch for use while developing search
+5. Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search
 6. Try out search queries in Kibana Dev Tools while developing search
-7. Add an ingest pipeline to the index that creates a scope field based on name
-8. TODO: Create node.js app with search
+7. TODO: Create node.js app with search

 ### Run docker-compose to quickly spin up Elasticsearch and Kibana